Oregon’s Miss Juneteenth Goes National

 Peoples moved to Oregon from Muskogee, Oklahoma, and she was surprised to discover Juneteenth, also called Emancipation Day or Freedom Day, was not celebrated here.
 She worked in the Kaiser Shipyards in Portland and she asked her supervisor if she could tell hundreds of fellow employees that June 19 was an important day.
 She was given permission to make a brief announcement, and that day in 1945 was Oregon’s first Juneteenth celebration.

-Her granddaughter, Jenelle Jacks, says in light of the national recognition of Juneteenth and an Oregonian winning the national pageant: “Grandmother would have the biggest smile on her face, with her thumbs up, saying, ‘Right on, right on.’”
+Her granddaughter, Jenelle Jack, says in light of the national recognition of Juneteenth and an Oregonian winning the national pageant: “Grandmother would have the biggest smile on her face, with her thumbs up, saying, ‘Right on, right on.’”

 She adds, “It’s bittersweet,” being able to see what Peoples started and what she was part of nationally and locally come to life.
-Her dream, Jacks says, is “coming true and we get to live it and see it through our eyes.”
+Her dream, Jack says, is “coming true and we get to live it and see it through our eyes.”

 Peoples died in 2015, and her granddaughter, who is the director of Juneteenth Oregon, says she wishes Peoples were here to celebrate, “to see all her hard work paid off.”

-And as for Spade,”It’s an honor to have Aceia part of our program; her determination, commitment and overall attitude is absolutely amazing,” Jacks says.
+And as for Spade,”It’s an honor to have Aceia part of our program; her determination, commitment and overall attitude is absolutely amazing,” Jack says.
 “I’ve watched Aceia grow for the past several years as Miss Juneteenth Oregon.
 She really wanted this and she set her mind to it and brought it back home to Oregon.”

 The Miss Juneteenth Oregon Program looks to provide education, tools and resources to help youth build resilience, gain confidence and make positive life choices, and empower Black and Brown youth in Oregon and southwest Washington.